awsdocs/elb-network-load-balancers-user-guide/doc_source/network-load-balancers.md

 The load balancer is fully set up and ready to route traffic\.

 `failed`
-The load balancer could not be set up\.
+The load balancer couldn't be set up\.

 ## Load balancer attributes<a name="load-balancer-attributes"></a>

-The following are the load balancer attributes:
+A load balancer has the following attributes:

 `access_logs.s3.enabled`
 Indicates whether access logs stored in Amazon S3 are enabled\.
 The default is `false`\.